 - Delinquency Predictor Score (DPS): Measured on a scale from 1 to 5, with lower scores indicating lower risk, the DPS is meant to show the probability that a business might become delinquent or go bankrupt.

-- Failure score: This score also operates on a scale from 1 to 5 and is designed to reflect a company’s likelihood of filing bankruptcy or encountering financial difficulties within 12 months.
+- Failure Score: This also operates on a scale from 1 to 5 and is designed to reflect a company’s likelihood of filing bankruptcy or encountering financial difficulties within 12 months.

-- Maximum credit recommendation: As the name suggests, this provides creditors with a guideline as to how much credit to extend based on a company’s industry, payment history, and other characteristics.
+- Maximum Credit Recommendation: As the name suggests, this gives creditors a guideline on how much credit to extend based on a company’s industry, payment history, and other characteristics.

 2. Experian